hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

    <center><img src="media/guide-event-body.png" width="700" height="330"></center>

-4. When ready **Save** your changes.
+4. When ready, **Save** your changes.
 Wait until the document is saved.

      >Note: Click **UNSAVED CHANGES** to exit the CMS editor without saving your changes.
 Click **Delete unpublished entry** to delete the event entry.

 5. When Saved, click on **Writing in Blog collection, CHANGES SAVED** to exit the CMS editor and return to the **Contents** section.

-7. From the top menu bar, select **Workflow** to navigate to the **Editorial Workflow** section.
+6. From the top menu bar, select **Workflow** to navigate to the **Editorial Workflow** section.
     Your new event entry is now visible in the **Drafts** column of the **Editorial Workflow**.

-6. Review/edit your event entry until ready.
-When you are satisfied with the edition of the event entry, move it to the **In Review** column (drag & drop the event entry from the **Drafts** column to the **In Review** column).
-Or while you are in the Editor canvas for your event entry, use the **Set Status** button at the top right of the screen to set status of your new event entry to **In Review**.
+7. Review/edit your event entry until you are satisified.
+When you are ready to publish, move it to the **In Review** column (drag & drop the event entry from the **Drafts** column to the **In Review** column in the **Workflow** area).

+    Alternatively you can use the **Set Status** button at the top right of the screen in the editor menu and set the status to **In Review**.

-7. From the Editorial Workflow section, select your event entry, now **In Review** column.
-You will see its status **Check for Preview** in the editor at the top right.
+8. From the Editorial Workflow section, select your event entry, now **In Review** column.
+You will see its status **Check for Preview** at the top right of the screen in the editor menu.

-8. In the editor, after a few minutes, notice the **Check for Preview** at the top right which turned into **View Preview**.
-Click **View Preview** to open a preview of the web site and validate your changes.
+9. In the editor, after about four (4) minutes, you'll notice the **Check for Preview** at the top right has turned into **View Preview**.
+Click **View Preview** to open a preview of your event entry and validate your changes.
 If needed, click **Check for Preview** to refresh the status.

-9. Leave the editor using the **Changes Saved** option.

-10. A Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+10. As soon as the event entry is placed **In Review**, a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the new content you are proposing.

-11. Once you are satisfied with your event entry, notify the HPE DEV team [mailto://hpedev\@hpe.com](mailto://hpedev@hpe.com) about your new event submission for review.
+12. Once you have initiated the Pull Request by moving the event entry into the **In Review** column, and you are satisfied with your event entry, it is also a good idea to follow up with [HPE DEV Team](mailto:hpedev@hpe.com?subject=New%20Event%20contribution%20for%20HPE%20DEV) indicating that your new submission is ready for review.
 HPE DEV team will then proceed with an editorial review and will get in touch with you shortly.

 >**Note:** *Moving the event entry back to the **Drafts** column of the CMS will withdraw the PR.
 You can also continue to make changes to your event entry while it is **In Review** column.
 This will be automatically synchronized in the PR (as additional Commits).
 This will be particularly helpful when receiving feedback from the HPE DEV Team.*

 >**Note:** *Once the team has agreed to accept your event entry, the PR will be merged, the event entry will be published to the HPE DEV portal and the event entry will disappear from your Editorial Workflow.*

+13. Leave the editor using the **Changes Saved** option.

 ## Tips and trick using the CMS Editor

--   Unless you have your post already written in markdown, it is recommended to use the "***Rich Text***" toggle option when editing your contribution post.
+-   Unless you have your post already written in Markdown, it is recommended to use the "***Rich Text***" toggle option when editing your contribution post.

 -   Always use the Preview to make sure the changes are what you wanted.
     The WYSINAWYG (not always)

--   When doing copy/paste from a MS-Word (or RTF) document to the CMS editor (*Rich Text* mode or *Markdown* mode) use the option "***Paste as plain text***" (**CTRL+SHIFT+V)** to not get unwanted XML fragment code syntaxes.
+-   When doing copy/paste from an MS-Word (or RTF) document to the CMS editor (*Rich Text* mode or *Markdown* mode) use the option "***Paste as plain text***" or (**CTRL+SHIFT+V)** to not get unwanted XML fragment code syntaxes.

--   You can use pandoc (<https://pandoc.org/>) to convert a complex DOCX to Markdown
+-   You can use pandoc (<https://pandoc.org/>) to convert a complex DOCX to Markdown.

     ```bash
     pandoc -f docx -t markdown mydoc.docx -o mymarkdown.md